beautidata/flaskalicious/README.md

 # flaskalicious

-a simple flask app to say hello
+a simple flask app to welcome you

 ### python 3.9.2